Frequently Asked Questions

 - A Living Will

-- 24 hour nursing staff including nurses and certified nursing assistants, nurse practitioners (NPs) and physician services from the Strong Health Geriatric Group (the NP’s are there M-F, MD 3 days/week, someone always on call evenings/weekends/holidays).
-Other medical consultants as needed (dentist, podiatry).
+24-hour nursing staff including nurses and certified nursing assistants, nurse practitioners (NPs) and physician services from the Strong Health Geriatric Group (the NP’s are there M-F, MD 3 days/week, someone always on call evenings/weekends/holidays).
+Other medical consultants are available as needed (dentist, podiatry, audiology, and ophthalmology).
 They will also have a household specific nursing administrator, social worker, and activities director.
 They may also interface with physical/occupational/speech therapists & a dietician.

 Each floor has its own activities director.
 Activities vary by week and time of year.
 Regularly offered activities include: